AdobeDocs/mix-modeler.en/help/dashboard/plans.md

 ---
 title: Plans overview
-description: Learn how to use the plans overview in Adobe Mix Modeler.
+description: Learn how to use the plans overview in Mix Modeler.
 feature: Dashboard, Plans, Models
 ---